OP-TEE/build/faq.md

 `/lib/optee_armtz`, that is the default configuration where tee-supplicant will look for Trusted Applications.

-### What is a Static TA and how do I write one?
+### What is a Psuedo TA and how do I write one?
-A Static TA is a Trusted Application that runs in TEE kernel / core context.
+A Psuedo TA is a Trusted Application that runs in TEE kernel / core context.
 I.e., it will have access to the same functions, memory and hardware etc as the TEE core itself.
 If we're talking ARMv8-A it is running in S-EL1.

-### Are Static **user space** TAs supported?
+### Are Psuedo **user space** TAs supported?
 No!

 ### Can a static TA Open/Invoke dynamic TA?
 Yes, for a longer discussion see [Issue#967], [Issue#1085], [Issue#1132].

 ### What can I do to access specific functionalities not part of the GP internal API?
-You may develop your own “static TA”, which is part of the core (see above for more information about the Static TA).
+You may develop your own “Psuedo TA”, which is part of the core (see above for more information about the Psuedo TA).

 ### How are Trusted Applications verified?
 In the current solution all TAs are signed ([sign.py]) with the same RSA key